 MR. HAYWARD stood aghast.
 Mr. Hayward paused and hesitated.
-Not in doubt; not in suspense; but in pure bodily shrinking from a second fierce conflict with that deadly water.
-For some instants, he gazed at the swirling current, irresolute.
-Then, lifting his hands to dive-for the bank shelved sheer, and the bottom was many feet deep inshore-he plunged boldly in after him, and struck out with all his might in the direction where Owen had disappeared beneath the surface.
-It was no easy task, however, to find him; for this time, the lad, as he had no life to save, bore his first instructions in mind, and allowed his wounded arm to be idle by his side, without struggling or floundering.
-Nay, more, as far as he was able, being now spent with swimming, he let himself go like a log, and drift under with the current.
+Not in doubt, not in suspense, but in pure bodily shrinking from a second fierce conflict with that deadly water.
+For some instants he gazed at the swirling current, irresolute.
+Then, lifting his hands to dive-for the bank shelved sheer, and the bottom was many feet deep in shore-he plunged boldly in after him, and struck out with all his might in the direction where Owen had disappeared beneath the surface.

+It was no easy task, however, to find him; for this time the lad, as he had no life to save, bore his first instructions in mind, and allowed his wounded arm to lie idle by his side without struggling or floundering.
+Nay, more, as far as he was able, being now spent with swimming, he let himself go like a log and drift under with the current.
 It had whirled him away at once, down blind channels under water.
 But Mr. Hayward was by this time quite as much in earnest as Owen himself.
-The instinct of saving life, which comes upon all of us in any great crisis, had got the better of him, involuntarily.
-He couldn't let that boy drown, be he traitor or no traitor-Owen, his own Owen, his heart's fondest pride, his disciple and his friend, the child that was ten thousand tines nearer and dearer than a son to him.
-With the maderergy of despair, he dived and plunged through the greedy eddies, letting the current suck him under and toss him up again as it would, but filled all the while with one devouring thought-the absolute necessity for bringing back Owen.
+The instinct of saving life, which comes upon all of us in any great crisis, had got the better of him involuntarily.
+He couldn't let that bey drown, be he traitor or no traiter-Owen, his own Owen, his heart's fondest pride, his disciple and his friend, the child that was ten thousand times nearer and dearer than a son to him.
+With the mad energy of despair, he dived and plunged through the greedy eddies, letting the current suck him under and toss him up again as it would, but filled all the while with one devouring thought-the absolute necessity for bringing back Owen.
 He had sent him like a criminal to his death-his own dear, dear boy; and now the deed was done, he would have given his own life a dozen times over to bring him back again in safety.

-At last, by a miracle of keen vision, such as cecurs at supreme moments to high nervous organizations, he caught sight of a dark object far below in the water-down, down, deep downcarried along in full torrent.
+At last, by a miracle of keen vision, such as occurs at supreme moments to high nervous organizations, he caught sight of a dark object far below in the water down, down, deep down, carried along in full torrent.
 His heart throbbed at the sight.
 Diving once more with all his force, he plunged under and clutched at it.
-Owen, half conscious still, half insensible with the cold, tried to slip from his grasp-that was a point of honor.
+Owen, half conscious still, half insensible with the cold, tried to slip from his grasp-that was a point of honour.
 He struggled to be free, and to drown.
 With an effort he eluded the eager hand that clutched him, and went under a second time, borne headlong by the rapids.
-"Oh, God! he's drowning!"
-Yet again Mr. Hayward dived-again caught him by the collar, held him firm at arms-length, and brought him out -chilled, inert and motionless, to the surface.
-This time, Owen's eyes were fast shut; his m, involuntarily.
+Oh God! he's drowning!'
+Yet again Mr. Hayward dived, again caught him by the collar, held him firm at arm's length, and brought him out-chilled, inert, and motionless-to the surface.
+This time Owen's eyes were fast shut; his cheeks were deadly white, his lips looked deep blue, his chest and lungs moved not.
+Mr. Hayward had hard work to hold him up with one hand-a seemingly lifeless corpse-above the water's edge, while with the other he struck out fiercely for the high bank beyond him.